 “That’s for the stars in your hair that call my name.”

 He moved down a bit and kissed the bridge of her nose.

-“That’s for wrapping yourself in the blackest of fabrics tonight… like a gift to me, knowing that I would love it.”
+“That’s for wrapping yourself in the blackest of fabrics tonight… like a silent gift to me.”

 Hermione knew what was coming next.
 He was about to kiss her on the lips, just as she had done to him under the courtyard… her three kisses of thanks being returned, albeit at a more interesting and erotic angle.

-But of all the times that she had daydreamed of him kissing her, there was no way to prepare for the feelings of the intensity of the anticipation and desire of the purest form that had her mind completely lost in the shadow that he had cast over her.
+But of all the times that she had daydreamed of him kissing her, there was no way to prepare for the feelings of the intensity, the anticipation and desire of the purest form that had her mind completely lost in the shadow that he had cast over her.